prantlf/tehanu/packages/coco/README.md

 [![NPM version](https://badge.fury.io/js/tehanu-repo-coco.png)](http://badge.fury.io/js/tehanu-repo-coco)

-Reports the test progress on the console with colours if the terminal supports them.
+Reports the test progress of tests written with [tehanu] on the console with colours if the terminal supports them.

 ## Synopsis